KENTUCKY

 What Happened

-On Friday, April 3, 2026, a coalition of more than 20 Democratic states and the District of Columbia filed a federal lawsuit in Massachusetts challenging President Donald Trump’s executive order restricting mail-in ballots.
-The states — led by California, Massachusetts, Nevada, and Washington — argue the order is unconstitutional and exceeds presidential authority.
+More than 20 states and the District of Columbia filed suit in federal court in Massachusetts on Friday challenging Trump’s executive order on mail-in ballots.
+The coalition is led by California, Massachusetts, Nevada and Washington.
+The president signed the order on Tuesday.

 By the Numbers

-Multiple organizations — In addition to states, the Democratic National Committee, the American Civil Liberties Union, the League of Women Voters, and the League of United Latin American Citizens have each filed separate legal challenges.
+Over 20 states have joined the lawsuit against the executive order.
+At least five separate lawsuits have been filed challenging the order since Tuesday.
+The Democratic National Committee, congressional Democrats, the American Civil Liberties Union, League of Women Voters, and League of United Latin American Citizens are among the organizations that have filed separate legal challenges.

 Zoom Out